adamsilver/fdpb/05-Inbox-Management.md

 </fieldset>
 ```

 As I've probably drummed into you by now, ARIA should be used as a last resort.
-Practically this is because it means having to add and reference several `id` attributes to make it work.
+Practically this is because it means having to reference several `id` attributes to make it work.
 Instead we could use a `<label>`:

 ```
 <fieldset class="inbox">